kodemaniak/podinfo-rs/README.md

 * The [build.yml](.github/workflows/build.yml) pipeline is run on every push and merge request.
 It checks formatting, uses `cargo clippy` for linting and builds and tests the project and then tries to build the container.
 The container is build in `--release` mode, and tests are run again.
 * The [release.yml](.github/workflows/release.yml) pipeline is run on version tags (semantic versioning compatible) and performs all steps of the build pipeline, but finally pushes the docker image into the GitHub Container Registry.
-* The main branch is protected, thus all changes have to be merged into the m`ain` branch via pull requests.
+* The main branch is protected, thus all changes have to be merged into the `main` branch via pull requests.
 A pull request requires to pass the build pipeline.
 We also require merge request to be based on an up-to-date `main` with a linea history.

 ### Open Issues